patricklafrance/wmfnext-shell/README.md

 }
 ```

-In this example, the root layout is using the `useEventBusListener` hook to listening for increment event.
-The listener could also have been added by using the runtime API but in a component, it's convenient to use the hook as it also takes care of disposing the listener when the component re-render.
+In this example, the `RootLayout` component is using the `useEventBusListener()` hook to listen for increment events.
+The listener could also have been added by using the shell runtime API but in a component, it's more convenient to use the hook as it also take care of disposing the listener when the component re-render.

-If you want to use the event bus outside of a React component scope, access the event bus directly from the runtime:
+If you want to use the event bus outside of a React component scope, you must access the event bus directly from the runtime thought:

 ```tsx
 // remote-1 - register.tsx